nju33/postcss-namespace/README.md

 .inner {}

 ```

-Use postcss-namespace plugin in PostCSS
+Use this plugin in PostCSS
 (e.g.)
 ```javascript
 var fs = require('fs');